Centrox/LineaPro-TiModule/README.md

 Basic Usage:
 ===
+	June 21, 2012:
-	See re-created Lineaprotimodule for compatibility with iOS 5+ and Ti SDK 2+.
+	-  See LineaPROTiModule Demo App 2 and lineaprotimodule for compatibility with iOS 5+ and Ti SDK 2+.
+	-  LineaPro-TiModule works with iOS 4.3 and Ti SDK 1.8.2 and older versions.

 Update(s):
 ===